 In To Stop Procrastinating, Look to Science of Mood Repair – WSJ.com “Increasingly, psychologists and time-management consultants are focusing on a new strategy: helping procrastinators see how attempts at mood repair are sabotaging their efforts and learn to regulate their emotions in more productive ways.
 The new approach is based on several studies in the past two years showing that negative emotions can derail attempts at self-control.
 It fills a gap among established time-management methods, which stress behavioral changes such as adopting a new organizing system or doing exercises to build willpower.” (online article no longer available for general viewing)

-So in the linked WSJ article above, and the willpower blog, there’s a connection between procrastination, willpower and habits.
+So in the WSJ article above, and the willpower blog, there’s a connection between procrastination, willpower and habits.
 Suggestions:

 4 easy items to do in the WSJ article’s sidebar: